3 Card Poker Progressive Jackpot

 Fortune Pai Gow Progressive Payoff Table

 |Five Aces||10% of Jackpot meter|

 When Caribbean Stud Poker was first introduced in casinos, many players compared it to video poker.
-While the house edge is comparable at about 5.23%, the game is stud, and no cards are drawn.
+While the house edge is comparable, at about 5.23 per cent, the game is stud and no cards are drawn.
 It’s simply the players 5 cards against the dealer’s 5 cards.